angchester/DSA4262_2510_cookbooked/README.md

 Once all packages are installed, you are ready to run the model.

 # Running the model

-Ensure that you are in the `DSA4262_2510_cookbooked` folder before running any commands.

 To run the prediction script, you can run `main.py` and input in the data in `.json.gz` or `.json` in the following format.
 (If you are using Windows, replace python3 with python)
 ```bash